oneapi-src/oneDAL/docs/source/api/spmd/communicator.rst

 Memory access type dispatching
 ------------------------------

-Tags to select memory access type:
+There are two types of memory access:

-- USM memory access when both USM and non-USM pointers can be used.
+- USM memory access (both USM and non-USM pointers can be used)
-- Host (non-USM) memory access when only non-USM pointers can be used.
+- Host, or non-USM, memory access (only non-USM pointers can be used)

+Use one of the following tags to select a memory access type:

 device_memory_access::none
    Assumes only non-USM pointers are used for a collective operation.